Explore IU Indianapolis degrees and career opportunities

 This program is great for students seeking employment directly out of the undergraduate program and those intending to pursue graduate or professional study.
 Students pursuing the health sciences major will gain skills in communication, active listening, attention to detail; knowledge of business and legal considerations in health care; and a foundation in social sciences.

-Employment of medical and health services managers is projected to grow 28% from 2022 to 2032, much faster than the average for all occupations.
-About 54,700 openings for medical and health services managers are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as retirement ( Occupational Outlook Handbook, 2023).
+Employment of medical and health services managers is projected to grow 23% from 2024 to 2034, much faster than the average for all occupations.
+About 62,100 openings for medical and health services managers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire ( Occupational Outlook Handbook, 2025).

-According to the IUPUI (now called IU Indianapolis) First Destination Survey in 2021, the average starting salary reported for health sciences B.S. graduates was $37,897, and the median salary was $40,000.
+According to the IUPUI (now called IU Indianapolis) First Destination Survey in 2024, the average starting salary for IU School of Health and Human Sciences graduates was $46,351, and the median salary was $44,500.

 (This section is intended for informational purposes, not prediction of actual salary.)